Ayushi-d/DermaNew/src/assets/data/FAQs.markdown

 A: Derma Cupid is one of its kind dating app for people with skin conditions.
-Here, you will find numerous profiles of males and females, dealing with various skin conditions such as Vitiligo, Psoriasis, Acne, Albinism, Eczema, Dermatitis, Burn, Scar, Birthmark, Scleroderma, Ichthyosis, Neurofibroma, Rosacea and other chronic skin challenges.
+Here, you will find numerous profiles of males and females, dealing with various skin conditions such as Vitiligo, Psoriasis, Acne, Albinism, Alopecia, Eczema, Dermatitis, Burn, Scar, Birthmark, Scleroderma, Ichthyosis, Neurofibroma, Rosacea and other chronic skin challenges.
 Moreover, it is absolutely free to sign up.
 So, why don't you try yourself and discover if it serves your purpose.